 The Bangor Historical Society Museum (159 Union St., 10am-3pm Tues.-Fri.
 June-Sept., 10am-4pm Tues. and Thurs. fall, $5), housed in an 1836 Greek Revival mansion downtown, has exhibits, furnishings, and paintings reflecting 19th-century life.
 Away from the center of Bangor, car, truck, and tractor fans flock to the Cole Land Transportation Museum (405 Perry Rd., daily May-Nov., $7), off I-95 and I-395, which displays more than 200 historic vehicles, from wooden wagons to modern 18-wheelers.

 Thanks to the nearby University of Maine, Bangor has a wide variety of places to eat and drink.
 Unexpectedly, there are a couple of inexpensive Indian and Pakistani places, including Taste of India (68 Main St., 207/945-6865), which gets annual “Best in New England” raves.
 For whiling away an evening, head down to the Sea Dog Brewing Company (26 Front St., 207/947-8009).

-If you prefer character over spotlessness, the pick of Bangor-area lodging is the Charles Inn (20 Broad St., 207/992-2820, $109 and up), a restored 1873 hotel downtown.
-The national chains are out on US-2 near the airport and I-95, a mile or so west of downtown, which is where the fast food is, too.
+If you’re just passing through Bangor on your way to or from Acadia National Park, turn off I-95 at exit 180 to reach the trucker’s favorite stop, Dysart’s (530 Coldbrook Rd., 207/942-4878).
+This around-the-clock fuel stop and café offers a place to rest where you can dig in to the “18-Wheeler” sundae – with 18 scoops of course.
+If you prefer character over spotlessness, the pick of Bangor-area lodging is the Charles Inn (20 Broad St., 207/992-2820, $130 and up), a restored 1873 hotel downtown.
+The national chains are out on US-2 near the airport and I-95, a mile or so west of downtown, which is also where the fast food is.